This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Oven temperature is inaccurate.
 I regularly check my oven temperature setting using an inexpensive oven thermometer.
 Check to make sure the oven is accurate before baking.
 If the oven is too hot, it can force a faster rise to the bread, leading to a bubble under the top of the loaf.

+- Can I Use Something Other than Whole Psyllium Husks?
 No, for this recipe it must be whole psyllium husks.
-Other gelling agents, such as flaxseed meal or chia seeds, will not work as direct substitutes (they might work, but it would involve some experimenting to determine their efficacy).
+Other gelling agents, such as flax seeds, flaxseed meal or chia seeds, will not work as direct substitutes (they might work, but it would involve some experimenting to determine their efficacy).

-Note, too, that I have not tested the recipe with psyllium powder.
+- Note, too, that I have not tested the recipe with psyllium husk powder.
 Readers have commented that psyllium powder does not work in many of my bread recipes that call for whole psyllium husks.
 For the best results, I recommend sticking with whole psyllium husks.

 Happy baking!